Open-source TRNG

 License and contributions

-The OpenTRNG project is distributed under the GNU GPLv3 license.
+The OpenTRNG project is distributed under the MIT license.

-Pull requests are welcome and will be reviewed before being merged.
-No integration timelines are promised.
-The code is maintained by CEA-Leti.
+Contributions and pull requests are welcome!
+All submissions will be reviewed before being merged, please note that no specific integration timelines can be guaranteed.
+The project is actively maintained by CEA-Leti.